Lakunake/Sync-Player/README.md

 ![Controls](https://cdn.modrinth.com/data/N3CzASyr/images/dee2ac0695a18044f60e62bf75c5d3a94de57bd6.png "Visualised Controls (<3 comic sans)")
 > Of course use Left Click if you're not in minecraft while using this

-### Admin Controls (Web Interface):
+### Admin Controls (Web Interface)

 - Playlist creation and management

 - Remote play/pause/skip/seek controls to eliminate desync

 - Main video selection with custom start time
 - File browser for media management
 - FFmpeg generated thumbnail for video from the first third of the video
 - Tab to use various ffmpeg tools
 <img width="1919" height="943" alt="image" src="https://github.com/user-attachments/assets/2821e24d-b946-456b-bda7-30e540e0ba02" />

 <img width="1919" height="943" alt="image" src="https://github.com/user-attachments/assets/8b1eab02-70e3-4156-9594-059cf3ce46d7" />
 <img width="1866" height="918" alt="image" src="https://github.com/user-attachments/assets/f69bce7e-78a0-4be0-9c78-c43e018275df" />

 > [!NOTE]
 > All users will see the same video with the same attributes except for **volume**, which is controlled individually per client.

 ---

 ## Firewall Warning

 By default, the `console.ps1` script will automatically:

 1. Check if a Windows Firewall rule exists for your configured `PORT` (default 3000).
 2. If missing, it will restart the script as Administrator to add the rule.

 To **disable** this behavior (e.g., if you manage firewall rules manually), add the following to your `config.env`: